 Fax: +49 (0) 89 21805211

 Jakob Kaiser studied Computer Science in Greifswald and Cognitive Science in Osnabrueck.
-At the University of Sussex he did a PhD about the role of bodily feedback for emotion-related decisions.
+He graduated from the University of Sussex with a PhD about the role of bodily feedback in decision making.
 At the University in Lancaster, he worked for a project investigating emotion perception in infants.
-He is interested in how subjective feelings can shape our perception and thinking, as well as in ways of relating such processes to physiological and brain activation.
+He is interested in how the brain implements cognitive and self control, the adjustment of ongoing motor actions and thought processes in accordance with our goals.

 Fax: +49 (0) 89 21805211